Sven Hassel: WWII author

 Hassel's books are written in the first person, with Hassel himself as a character, though not necessarily the lead character.
 The books describe the exploits of a 27th (Penal) Panzer Regiment composed of expendable soldiers – sentenced criminals, court-martialed soldiers and political undesirables.
 In addition to Sven, they include Alfred Kalb, "Legionnaire" (ex-member of the French Foreign Legion); Wolfgang Creutzfeldt, a giant of a man ironically named Tiny (variously Little John in some of the books); barracks fixer and shrewd thief Joseph Porta; older sergeant Willie Beier, "Old Un" or "Old Man"; Julius Heide, a Nazi fanatic, Barcelona Blom, a veteran of both sides of the Spanish Civil War, Gregor Martin, who was a removals man before the war, Chief Mechanic Wolf, and Staff Sergeant Hoffman, a non-commissioned officer.
 They serve on many fronts, including northern Finland, USSR, Italy (Monte Cassino), Greece (The Bloody Road to Death), the Balkans, and France (Liquidate Paris, set during and after the Normandy Invasion).
-The majority of the action occurs in the USSR.
+Most of the action occurs in the USSR.
 Due to errors in chronology, the regiment fights in several places, hundreds of kilometres apart, at the same time.
 In some of the books the 27th Regiment does guard duty for the Gestapo in Hamburg (Assignment Gestapo) and also at the military prison at Torgau (March Battalion).
-Hassel stated that whilst his novels are essentially works of fiction, the characters are based on real people and some events are related to historical events.

-Hassel's view of war is brutal.
+Hassel claimed that, while his novels were essentially works of fiction, his characters were based on real people and some events were related to historical events.
+His view of war is brutal.
 In his books, soldiers fight only to survive, with the Geneva Convention rarely being observed on the Eastern front.
 People are killed by chance or with very little reason.
 Occasional pleasant events and peaceful meetings are brutally cut short.
 Unsympathetic Prussian officers constantly threaten their men with courts-martial and execute them with little provocation.
 Disgruntled soldiers occasionally kill their own officers to get rid of them.
 By graphically portraying war as violent and hopeless in such manner, Hassel's books have been said to contain an anti-war message.

 In total he published 14 novels which have been translated into 18 languages.
 In 1987 his book Wheels of Terror was made into a film of the same title and also known as The Misfit Brigade.

 Hassel's books are particularly popular in the United Kingdom, where he sold 15 million of the 53 million sold worldwide.
 In contrast his books are not deemed suitable for the public libraries in his home country Denmark where a 2011 opinion piece on literature in Dagbladet Information described Hassel as a traitor and his debut novel as the worst book ever with its characters plagiarized from All Quiet on the Western Front.